Tom Dempsey recommends the following camera gear for on-the-go photographers:

 RECOMMENDED SOFTWARE

-- Adobe “20GB Photography Plan” — I rely on Lightroom Classic (LRC) to organize and edit 200,000 photos stored on my Windows PC (5 terabytes, too large for Adobe Cloud).
+- Adobe “20GB Photography Plan” — I rely on Lightroom Classic (LRC) to organize and edit 200,000+ photos stored on my Windows PC (consuming 5 terabytes, which would be way too large for Adobe Cloud).
 The included Photoshop helps build trickier panoramas, complex Layers, or CMYK color space for book publishing.
-I don’t use LR with its 20GB cloud.
-LR and LRC both radically speed tonal editing, adjustment-brushing, cropping, organizing, sorting, and labeling of images.
+I don’t use the less-powerful LR, the cloud-based version of Adobe Lightroom with its 20GB cloud.
+LR and LRC can both radically speed tonal editing, adjustment-brushing, cropping, organizing, sorting, and labeling of images.

-- Adobe “1TB Photography Plan” — My wife separately subscribes for a full terabyte (1TB) of storage and uses the simpler Lightroom (LR) app to manage her 400-GB image collection stored in the Adobe Cloud, accessible across multiple devices.
+- Adobe “1TB Photography Plan” — is cheaper and uses the simpler Lightroom (LR) app to manage up to 1 terabyte (TB) of storage in the Adobe Cloud, accessible across multiple devices.

 TIPS for travel in adverse conditions